 by Alexander J. Pandell, Ph.D.

 In the U.S. the legal definition of sparkling wine is one which contains 0.392 g of carbon dioxide per 100 mL of wine, the equivalent of about one atmosphere of gas.
 Most Champagnes contain about four atmospheres of carbon dioxide.
-The legal distinction is important because sparkling wine is taxed at about $3.70 per gallon while "still" wine is taxed at about $0.37 per gallon!
+The legal distinction is important because sparkling wine is taxed at $3.40 per gallon while “still” wine is taxed at $1.07 per gallon!

 Today, the production of Champagne is quite different from Dom Pérignon’s accidental discovery.
 If the sparkling wine is produced outside of Champagne, France, but is made by the “French Method,” it is usually labeled “Méthode Champenoise.”
 This is true of most American sparkling wines.
 Méthode Champenoise, which is the method used in Champagne, involves several distinct steps.